 Since 1991, up to 32,000 lobsters have been measured annually in the NZRLF as part of the voluntary catch sampling program.
 The number measured is proportional to the level of participation in the program with data presented as number of lobsters/100 potlifts.
-In this report, annual length frequency data are presented for the period from 2011-2020.
-Earlier length frequency distributions are presented in published stock assessment reports (http://pir.sa.gov.au/research/publications/research_reports).
+In this report, annual length frequency data are presented for the period from 2012-2021.
+Earlier length frequency distributions pre-2012 are presented in previously published stock assessment reports (http://pir.sa.gov.au/research/publications/research reports).

 Male lobsters, which generally grow faster and reach larger sizes than females, range between 70 and 200 mm carapace length (CL).
 In contrast, few females are larger than 150 mm CL.
-In 2020, a total of 2,048 lobsters were sampled.
-Of these, 50% were within the 105 to 130 mm CL range with 22% of lobsters in 2020 below the minimum legal size (MLS; 105 mm CL) (Figure 3-9).
+In 2021, a total of 8,117 lobsters were sampled.
+Of these, 72% were within the 105 to 150 mm CL size range with 10% of lobsters in 2021 below the minimum legal size (MLS; 105 mm CL) (Figure 3-9).

-Length-frequency data obtained through the voluntary catch sampling program over the last two seasons support recent trends in pre-recruit indices from commercial logbook samples.
-Notably, the percentage of lobsters measured below the MLS increased from 19% to 22% between 2019 and 2020, reflecting the increase in undersized catch rate over the same period (Figure 3-1c).
+Length-frequency data obtained through the voluntary catch sampling program over the last two seasons support recent trends in legal size catch rates from commercial logbook data.
+Notably, the percentage of lobsters measured above the MLS increased from 78% to 90% between 2020 and 2021, reflecting the increase in legal size catch rate over the same period (Figure 3-1b).

-Figure 3-9 Length-frequency distributions of male and female lobsters combined in the NZRLF from 2011 to 2020 (red line indicates MLS at 105 mm CL).
+Figure 3-9 Length-frequency distributions of male and female lobsters combined in the NZRLF from 2012 to 2021 (red line indicates MLS at 105 mm CL).